zestia/ember-twitter-entities/README.md

 # ember-cli-twitter-entities

-This Ember CLI addon parses Twitter Entities and renders a them as Ember Components.
+This Ember CLI addon parses [Twitter Entities](https://dev.twitter.com/overview/api/entities-in-twitter-objects) from the Twitter API and renders a them as Ember Components.

 ### Example